Pe Cas Cor

 The image of different size of rectangles derived from a scientific scheme of atmospheric strata, where you can see different shades of bright blue until it becomes to a darkness of a space in the most distant parts of the sky.
 The white plane, as usually, is shown is in the lower atmospheric strata, closest to the Earth, but also it has a very close relation with his famous group of poems called El hidroavión de K. (“A seaplane of K.”) which are also a part of this book.

-In the penultimate picture you can see one of the many wonderful drawings that the poet used to combine with his writings.
+In on of the pictures you can see one of the many wonderful drawings that the poet used to combine with his writings.

 Find more about the poet (in Spanish).